gbmhunter/blog/content/pages/pcb-design/pads-vias-holes/_index.md

 NinjaCalc (which can be downloaded for free from [here](http://mbedded-ninja.github.io/NinjaCalc/)) has a via current calculator.

-{{< figure src="/images/2015/01/ninja-calc-via-current-ipc-2221a-calculator-screenshot.png" width="890px" caption="A screenshot of the via current calculator (based of the IPC-2221A standard) in NinjaCalc." caption-position="bottom" >}}
+{{< figure src="/images/2015/01/ninja-calc-via-current-ipc-2221a-calculator-screenshot.png" width="890px" caption="A screenshot of the via current calculator (based of the IPC-2221A standard) in NinjaCalc."  >}}

 ## Drilling Out Vias

 Vias can be drilled out easily to break connections when re-wiring, modifying existing PCBs.
 Just use a drill-bit 2-5x the diameter of the via's copper pad, and drill down gently until the connection between the via's pad and plated hole are disconnected.

-{{< figure src="/images/2015/01/drilled-out-via-on-pcb-next-to-resistor.jpg" width="1600px" caption="A drilled-out via (to break the connection) between a 0603 resistor and SOT-23-3 MOSFET." caption-position="bottom" >}}
+{{< figure src="/images/2015/01/drilled-out-via-on-pcb-next-to-resistor.jpg" width="1600px" caption="A drilled-out via (to break the connection) between a 0603 resistor and SOT-23-3 MOSFET."  >}}